antoinedelorme/ordo-language-support/README-EXPERIMENTAL.md

 - **`schedule` Property**: Specifies when or how often a task should execute.
 Can be a specific time, interval, or event.

-## Example Program Incorporating Time Series and Vectorizable Objects
+## Example Program with Strict `Series<Object>` Syntax

-Below is a self-consistent example that includes all class definitions, uses instances from previous phases, and demonstrates the new features while maintaining the elegance of the JSON-like syntax.
+Below is a self-consistent example that includes all class definitions, uses instances from previous phases, and demonstrates the new features while adhering to the one `Series<Object>` per line rule.

 ### Header: Object and Method Definitions

+Each time-indexed sequence is represented as `Series<Object>`, with only one `Series` per line for clarity and consistency.

 ```plaintext
 header: {